 Upon the issue of the Shares, the person whose name appears on the register of Shares will become a shareholder of the Fund in relation to the relevant Sub-Fund and Share Class.
 The Fund draws the investors' attention to the fact that any investor will only be able to fully exercise his investor rights directly against the Fund, notably the right to participate in general shareholders' meetings, if the investor is himself a shareholder of the Fund.
-In cases where an investor invests in the Fund through an intermediary who invests into the Fund in his own name but on behalf of the investor, it may not always be possible for the investor to exercise certain shareholder rights directly against the Fund such as the right to participate in general meetings of shareholders.
-Investors are advised to seek advice in relation to their rights.
+In cases where an investor invests in the Fund through an intermediary who invests into the Fund in his own name but on behalf of the investor, it may not always be possible for the investor (i) to exercise certain shareholder rights directly against the Fund such as the right to participate in general meetings of shareholders or (ii) to be indemnified in case of Net Asset Value calculation errors and/or non-compliance with investment rules and/or errors at the level of the Fund.
+Investors are advised to seek advice in relation to their rights which may be negatively impacted.